digitalcredentials/credential-status-manager-git/README.md

 });
 ```

 **Note:** A Status List 2021 credential can be found in the designated status repository (`repoName`) of the designated owner account (`ownerAccountName`) which is populated by `createStatusManager`.
 Additionally, relevant historical data can be found in the designated status metadata repository (`metaRepoName`) in the same owner account.
 Note that these repositories need to be manually created prior to calling `createStatusManager`.
-Finally, you can find a publicly visible version of the aforementioned Status List 2021 credential at the relevant URL for hosted sites in the source control service of choice (e.g., https://`ownerAccountName`.github.io/`repoName`/`statusListId` for GitHub, where `statusListId` is the name of a file that is automatically generated in `repoName`).
+Finally, you can find a publicly visible version of the aforementioned Status List 2021 credential at the relevant URL for hosted sites in the source control service of choice (e.g., https://`ownerAccountName`.github.io/`repoName`/`statusCredentialId` for GitHub, where `statusCredentialId` is the name of a file that is automatically generated in `repoName`).

 ### Allocate status for credential